Radicals27/planetlike/README.md

 ### R16	Detail any third party services that your app will use
 The app utilises Stripe's payment handling system (www.stripe.com) incorporated as a Gem in the Gemfile.
+Stripe allows any member of the public to make secure payments online using a valid credit card.
+This is used on Planetlike to accept one-off premium membership payments.

 Images are stored by implementing Cloudinary & Active Storage, using the API and assosciated Gem.
+Cloudinary allows storing of uploaded profile pictures to a remote (Cloudinary) server for security.
+This service is free.

 It also utilises Bootstrap, incorporated as a Gem in the Gemfile.
+Bootstrap allows Planetlike to feature efficient CSS styling and formatting, and to be more flexible for any future changes to said styling.

 ### R17	Describe your projects models in terms of the relationships (active record associations) they have with each other
 * User **has one** profile.
 Limits 1 profile per user.